 A hydraulic connection is the central interface between the hydraulic power pack (see Darda hydraulic power units), the hydraulic hose line, and the tool.
 In concrete demolition, building gutting, rock excavation and tunnel construction as well as in natural stone extraction, the right connection determines performance, reliability, and safety.
-Especially with tools such as concrete demolition shear or rock and concrete splitters, a correctly sized and cleanly coupled connection ensures that pressure, flow rate, and return flow are optimally matched.
+Especially with tools such as concrete demolition shears or rock and concrete splitters, a correctly sized and cleanly coupled connection ensures that pressure, flow rate, and return flow are optimally matched.
+In practice, a well-chosen hydraulic connector minimizes pressure loss, prevents contamination entry, and supports consistent cycle times.

 Types of hydraulic connections and typical interfaces